 As a measure of the processing speed of computers, the “flop” of words like gigaflop and megaflop stands for “floating-point operations per second.”
 Originally it was spelled gigaflops (which some people still prefer), but the s was dropped to avoid thinking it was plural.

 The former Soviet labor camp's name was an acronym for Glavnoye Upravleniye Ispravitelno-trudovykh Lagerey, literally “the Chief Administration of Corrective Labour Camps.”

 Like deejay and emcee, Humvee is one of a rare group of words formed by a vague attempt to pronounce a string of letters—in this case the acronym HMMWV, standing for “high-mobility multi-purpose wheeled vehicle.”

 The name Pakistan is said to be derived from the Urdu and Persian word pak, meaning “pure.”
 But when the name was first coined in 1933, the independence activist Choudhry Rahmat Ali also suggested that it worked as an acronym of the five northern regions of British India: Punjab, Afghania, Kashmir, Sindh, and, giving it its final few letters, Baluchistan.

-If you grew up in the '90s, you probably played Pogs.
-But according to the OED, the name was an acronym for passion fruit, orange, guava, and was named after a drink in Maui that provided the lids for the first games.
+If you grew up in the ’90s, you probably played Pogs.
+But according to the Oxford English Dictionary, the name was an acronym for passion fruit, orange, guava, and was named after a drink in Maui that provided the lids for the first games.